We are glad you are visiting with us.

 Two types of expenses go into your total cost for live-in care: one-time and continuous.

-1.2 terminal severance pay in the amount of 14 days salary (8 days for assignments anticipated to be short-term).
+1.2 terminal severance pay in the amount of 14 days salary (8 days in some locales for assignments anticipated to be short-term).
 It is paid once, to your caregiver (in rare circumstances to Good People, please contact us for details), at the end of our service.

 expense: compensation of your caregiver(s), paid to your caregiver(s)